feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Gather current and reliable information about the economic situation in Algeria, including key indicators such as GDP, inflation, employment, and main industries."
+#> [1] "Research the current economic situation in Algeria, focusing on key indicators such as GDP growth, unemployment rate, inflation, and major economic sectors."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> 542d078c-9768-4dba-bce8-6cdd62d08dd2
+#> f512a0a5-d605-49b4-98e3-8639c17095b7
 #>
 #> [[2]]$agent_name
 #> [1] "summarizer"